 The primary source for data captured in this form will differ from site to site.
 Most sites will capture data directly from the printed report received from the laboratory that performed the test.

-Collection date: This is the date on which samples were collected or tests were ordered.
+Collection date: This is the date on which samples were collected .

 Month of treatment: Write in which month of treatment the patient is currently (e.g. Month 3).
 Baseline should be indicated as “Month 0”.